-The individual employed by the University who holds the highest ranking elected CWA Office limited to one of the following: Local Union President, Local Union Vice President, Local Union Secretary/ Treasurer, or Local Unit Vice President, or Executive Officer.
+The individual employed by the University who holds the highest-ranking elected CWA Office limited to one of the following: Local Union President, Local Union Vice President, Local Union Secretary/ Treasurer, or Executive Officer.

 Mentor Rate

 An additional \$.50 per hour, for the duration of the assignment, for Bargaining Unit members who volunteer, qualified through training, and are assigned to be a mentor.